cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Group: ristretto255 {{!RISTRETTO=I-D.irtf-cfrg-ristretto255-decaf448}}
   - SerializeElement: Implemented using the 'Encode' function from {{!RISTRETTO}}.
   - DeserializElement: Implemented using the 'Decode' function from {{!RISTRETTO}}.
+  - SerializeScalar: Implemented by outputting the little-endian 32-byte encoding of the Scalar value.
+  - DeserializeScalar: Implemented by attempting to deserialize a Scalar from a 32-byte string.
+This function can fail if the input does not represent a Scalar between the value 0 and `G.Order() - 1`.
 - Hash (`H`): SHA-512, and Nh = 64.
   - H1(m): Implemented by computing H(contextString || "rho" || m) and mapping the
     the output to a Scalar as described in {{!RISTRETTO, Section 4.4}}.